 How to eat these freshly baked buns?

-Will top these fabulous burger buns with sriracha mayo, onions, lettuce and tomatoes for some extra crunch and flavor!
+These fabulous burger buns are then topped with sriracha mayo, onions, lettuce, tomatoes, and quinoa patty for added crunch and flavor!